Serve with rice or as part of a spicy feast.

 - For the prawns, if they are frozen, thaw them quickly in a sealed plastic bag in a sink of warm water.
 Twist off the heads and remove the shells.
-Split down the rounded back of each prawn and remove any darkish veins.
+Split down the rounded back of each prawn with a sharp knife and remove any darkish veins.
 Rinse thoroughly, drain, then pat dry.

 - Heat the oil in a large frying pan (skillet) over high heat and then add butter.
 Once the butter is sizzling, add cumin seeds and fry for a few seconds, then add shallot and garlic and stir-fry 2-3 minutes until lightly browned.
 Add prawns, then the turmeric, ground coriander, cayenne and salt.
 Stir-fry prawns until golden on both sides.